jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_DESCRIPTION_selfConfig=$'Open the configuration file of Valet with your default editor.\n\nThis allows you to set advanced options for Valet.'
 CMD_DESCRIPTION_selfDocument=$'Generate the documentation and code snippets for all the library functions of Valet.\n\nIt will parse all the library files and generate:\n\n- A markdown file with the documentation.\n- A bash file with the prototype of each function.\n- A vscode snippet file for each function.'
 CMD_DESCRIPTION_selfExport=$'If you want to use Valet functions directly in bash, you can use this command like this:\n\n```bash\neval "$(valet self export 2>/dev/null)"\n```\n\nThis will export all the necessary functions and variables to use the Valet log library by default.\n\nYou can optionally export all the functions if needed.'
-CMD_DESCRIPTION_selfExtend=$'Extends Valet by downloading a new application or library in the user directory.\n\n- Applications usually add new commands to Valet.\n- Libraries usually add new callable functions to Valet.\n\nThis command will download the given repository and install it in the Valet user directory.\nIf a `extension.setup.sh` script is present in the repository root directory, it will be executed.\n\nFor GitHub and GitLab repositories, this command will:\n\n1.
+CMD_DESCRIPTION_selfExtend=$'Extends Valet by creating or downloading a new extension in the user directory.\nExtensions can add new commands or functions to Valet.\n\nThis command will either:\n\n- Create and setup a new extension directory under the valet user directory,\n- setup an existing directory as a valet extension,\n- or download the given extension (repository) and install it in the Valet user directory.\n\nFor downloaded extensions, all GIT repositories are supported.\nFor the specific cases of GitHub and GitLab repositories, this command will:\n\n1.
 If git is installed, clone the repository for the given reference (version option).\n2.
-Otherwise, download source tarball for the given reference and extract it.\n\nOnce an extension is installed, you can use the `valet self update` command to update it.'
+If git is not installed, download source tarball for the given reference and extract it.\n\nFor downloaded extensions, if a `extension.setup.sh` script is present in the repository root directory,\nit will be executed.
+This gives the extension the opportunity to setup itself.\n\nOnce an extension is installed, you can use the `valet self update` command to update it.'
 CMD_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_DESCRIPTION_selfMock2=$'An example of description.\n\nYou can put any text here, it will be wrapped to fit the terminal width.\n\nYou can highlight some text as well.'
 CMD_DESCRIPTION_selfMock3=$'Before starting this command, valet will check if sudo is available.\n\nIf so, it will require the user to enter the sudo password and use sudo inside the command\n'